-The expert then answers the user through electronic mail, and if the question is a common one, the expert can insert the question and its answer back into the database.
+The expert then answers the user via electronic mail, and if the question is a common one, the expert can insert the question and its answer back into the database.
 Thus, users are not limited to the information in the system; if the information is not present, they can tap the social network in a natural way.
 As a result, the construction of the information is iterative, and the corpus of information grows over time.
+Answer Garden is more fully described in [2] and [1].